-Combining the historical emissions from deforestation with those from degradation from timber harvest gives a total emission estimate of 112.40 million t CO2 for the period 2001-2012, and an annual average of 9.37 million t CO2 (Table 13).
-Using the error propagation method proposed by IPCC (2003 GPG), the 95% CI is ±8.63 million t CO2 or ±7.7% of the mean (see Total Emissions Tab in the Excel File REV Historic emission tool for more details).
+Combining the historical emissions from deforestation with those from degradation from timber harvest gives a total emission estimate of 140.0 million t CO2 for the period 2001-2012 (Table 13).
+Using the error propagation method proposed by IPCC (2003 GPG), the 95% CI is ±9.6 million t CO2 or ±7% of the mean (see Total Emissions Tab in the Excel File Final Historic emission tool for more details).